raviumeshkulkarni-web/Fluence-Android/README.md

-# Groq Voice Typer for Android 🎙️🚀
+# AI Voice Typer for Android 🎙️🚀

-Groq Voice Typer is a lightweight, modern, and privacy-focused Android Voice Keyboard (IME) powered by the ultra-fast **Groq Whisper API**.
+AI Voice Typer is a lightweight, modern, and privacy-focused Android Voice Keyboard (IME) powered by the ultra-fast **Groq Whisper API**.
 It lets you dictate directly into any application's text fields at blistering speeds.

 ---